-Here, I am sharing a creative writing piece written to a daughter I may have in the future detailing the things I would like her to know about life and growing up.
+*As assumed, I do not have a daughter.
+This is a creative writing piece written to a daughter I may have in the future detailing the things I would like her to know about life and growing up.

-There will come a time in your life when you begin to question the world around you.
-Things that once seemed as second nature as opening your eyes in the morning, will suddenly become difficult.
-You may stare at your face in the mirror some days and smile back at the child you once were, with your full set of teeth now grown in and eyeliner smudged around your face because you decided to draw hearts on your cheeks.
-You let people know that they are free to take one when they need the extra support.
+There will come a time in your life where you begin to question the world around you.
+Things that once seemed as second-nature as opening your eyes in the morning, will suddenly become difficult.
+You may stare at your face in the mirror some days and smile back at the child you once were, with your full set of teeth now grown in and the eyeliner smudged because you decided to draw hearts around your cheeks.
+You let people know that they are free to take one when the need the extra support.
 There will also come days when the girl in the mirror looks foreign to you.
-You will make faces at yourself, narrowing and widening your red eyes, wondering when this person staring back began to redefine herself for those around her.
+You will make faces at yourself, narrowing and widening your red eyes, wondering when this person in the mirror began to redefine herself for those around her.

 I want you to remember that the world is bitter and callous.
-It will be few and far between that you find someone with a pure heart who will kiss that sleeplessness from your eyes and sit, silent but nurturing, as you crumble like a cookie crumbles in a hot cup of tea.
-They will teach you to grow flowers from the tears that stain the soil you sit in, and soon, you will reside in the shade of a leafy papaya tree.
+It will be few and far between that you find someone with a pure heart who will kiss that sleeplessness from your eyes and sit, silent but nurturing, as you crumble like a cookie in a hot cup of tea.
 Learn to notice when people are quiet, and the different types of quiet you encounter will guide you away from inuring the reality of the world.
-It will lead you to become someone sturdy but soft, an elixir of the person others want to be and simultaneously, the person who makes others see their own vitality.
+It will lead you to becoming someone sturdy but soft, an elixir of the girl others want to be and simultaneously, the girl who makes other see their own vitality.

 “Knowing others is intelligence; knowing yourself is true wisdom.” -Lao Tzu